Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 3. Migrate any custom renditions defined as Spring Beans.
 See how to add custom renditions in [Configure a custom rendition](#configure-a-custom-rendition)
 4. Migrate any custom pipelines defined as Spring Beans.
-See how to add a custom pipeline in [Configure a pipeline of local transforms](#configure-a-pipeline-of-local-transforms).
+See how to add a custom pipelines in [Configure a pipeline of local transforms](#configure-a-pipeline-of-local-transforms).
 5. Configure ACS to use the new custom T-Engine as described in [Configure a T-Engine as a Local Transform](#configure-a-t-engine-as-a-local-transform).

 #### Migrating custom transform code